CreepyTnt/Bedrock-tools/README.md

+### This project is just the api for Bedrock Launcher (can be found on my profile).
+Because i am lazy and frequently forget I even have this repo open, this will be out of date sometimes.
+You can find the latest "bedrock_tools.py" file under my Bedrock Launcher repo.

 # Bedrock-tools
 A suite of tools for Minecraft Bedrock such as backups, add-on management, and more!
 This project is in development so please leave feedback about bugs.